Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 - Entropy: Amount of non-redundant information contained within some data.
 - Randomness: Unpredictability of some information.
 Less random implies lower entropy.
 - Key size: Upper limit of possible entropy contained in a key.
 Keys with less random (more predictable) data have less entropy than this upper bound.

----

-## Entropy, Randomness, and Key Size

 - One-time pad: A key of effectively infinite size.
 If it is perfectly random (i.e. has maximal entropy), then the cipher is theoretically unbreakable.

+---

+## Randomness Generation

 ```rust
 fn roll_die() -> u32 {